 These Financial Statements have been prepared in accordance with IAS 34, Interim Financial Reporting ("IAS 34"), as issued by the International Accounting Standards Board ("IASB") and the interpretations by the IFRS Interpretation Committee ("IFRIC").
 These Financial Statements do not include all of the information and footnotes required by International Financial Reporting Standards ("IFRS") for complete financial statements for year-end reporting purposes.
 These Financial Statements should be read in conjunction with the Company's consolidated financial statements as at and for the year ended March 31, 2021.
-Results for the reporting period ended June 30, 2021 are not necessarily indicative of future results.
-The accounting policies and methods of computation applied by the Company in these Financial Statements, which are filed under the Company's provide on SEDAR at www.sedar.com.
+Results for the reporting period ended September 30, 2021 are not necessarily indicative of future results.
+The accounting policies and methods of computation applied by the Company in these Financial Statements are the same as those applied by the Company in its more recent annual financial statements, which are filed under the Company's provide on SEDAR at www.sedar.com.

-The Audit Committee of the Company's Board of Directors authorized these Financial Statements for issuance on August 27, 2021.
+The Audit Committee of the Company's Board of Directors authorized these Financial Statements for issuance on November 26, 2021.